 The Risk Committee meets four times a year.

-The committee consists of six non-executive directors.
+The committee consists of five independent non-executive directors, one non-executive director and two executive directors.
 The chief executive officer attends meetings at the invitation of the committee.

 The Nomination Committee meets twice a year.